scanzy/scanzyCMS/README.md

 1. Download all files and place them on your server (obviusly you can delete license and readme)
 2. Make sure your server has .htaccess enabled and RewriteEngine overridable
-3. Edit admin/config.php changing database credentials (hostname, user, ecc) and users credentials
-4. Visit admin/ with your browser and you'll be redirected to login page, enter credentials and login
+3. Visit admin/ with your browser, enter default credentials and login (username: admin, password: root)
-5. Click on setup (well, I'll create a setup button), this will connect to database and create needed table
+4. Click on setup (well, I'll create a setup button), this will connect to database and create needed table